Seven Year Switch: Ryan & Cassie

 Cassie has 2 daughters: 11-month-old Emmerson with Ryan and nine-year-old Ramani from a previous relationship, though her biggest child is Ryan himself.
 Cassie is sick of dealing with a man-child.
 Cassie wants to reignite the passion she once had with Ryan.
 Ryan and Cassie had another baby girl, Mena, on 14 June 2016.
 After the show the couple remained together until mid-2017, when they separated.

 Jason & Michelle

 This Gold Coast couple has been together for seven years and have a four-year-old son and an eight-month-old daughter together.
-While Michelle is focused on being a good mum, Jason spends all his time establishing his motorbike business during the day and doing web design at night to make extra cash for his family, but Michelle wants more affection from Jason.
+While Michelle is focused on being a good mum, Jason spends all his time establishing his motorbike business during the day and doing web design at night to make extra cash for his family.
+Michelle wants more affection from Jason.
 The couple announced they had split in the reunion episode.

 Ratings

 Season 2 (2017)

 A second season was announced in August 2016, and premiered on 17 April 2017.